gramineproject/graphene/Examples/gcc/README.md

 The Makefile and the template manifest contain comments to hopefully make them easier to understand.

+**This example is temporarily broken until we rewrite Graphene loader**

 # Quick Start

 To run the regression tests execute ```make check```.
 To do the same for SGX, execute ```SGX=1 make